Beyond the Beach: The Must-Visit Cenotes Around Cancún

 12. Cenote Cristalino 95.8 km/59.52 mi

-Exactly in the same location, another open cenote called Cristalino is an excellent place to visit.
-Though it’s a bit smaller as compared to Cenote Azul, it’s just as spectacular with its emerald green water and lush trees around it.
+Located in the same spot, another open cenote, Cristalino, is an excellent place to visit.
+Though it’s a bit smaller than Cenote Azul, it’s just as spectacular with its emerald green water and lush trees around it.

 Since it’s close to the city and within easy reach, it’s often quite crowded so make sure to avoid going on weekends.
 The fee per person is 150 pesos.